Table tennis racket: Maintenance and protection

 The surface of a racket will develop a smooth glossy patina with use.
 The rubber surface needs regular cleaning to retain a high friction surface for ball spin.
 Commercial cleaners or water and soap can be cleaning agents.

-2021 bat colour rule change
+Bat colour rule changes

+Bats were black on both sides until a 1986 rule change required that they had to be different colours.
 Prior to 2021, the laws of table tennis specified that one side of the bat must be red and the other black.
-However, in 2021 the rules were officially amended so that blue, green, purple, and pink bats could be used as well as red ones.
-Nevertheless, one side must still remain black.
+However, in 2021 the rules were officially amended so that blue, green, purple, or pink rubber could be used in place of the red one.
+Nevertheless, the other side must still be black.